 2. Wipe old grease out of hub and from steering knuckle spindle.
-Clean and inspect all bearing parts as described under Bearing Service (par.
-1-9), and replace any that are faulty.
+Clean and inspect all bearing parts, and replace any that are faulty.

 3. If a bearing cup outer race has to be replaced, drive the old cup out with a punch.
 Use care when installing the new cup to start it squarely into hub, to avoid distortion and possible cracking.